 As an example of societal computing, PNNL’s Smart Grid Demonstration Project operates beyond the scale of many enterprises, yet its data management platform is instructive to CIOs investigating the value of real-time complex event processing.
 Combining InfoSphere Streams with Netezza creates a data management platform for new classes of applications—including financial markets trading analysis, fraud detection, network quality-of-service analysis, network threat detection, asset monitoring, and marketing campaign management.
 These and other applications will become more commonly used as inventory and assets are IP-enabled.

-We are witnessing the emergence of a new enterprise data platform.
+We are witnessing the emergence of an advanced enterprise data platform.
 By augmenting structured data stores with technologies designed to manage and analyze massive quantities of data in motion and at rest, enterprises equip themselves to exploit any and all data available to them.
 This new big data management platform is distributed, not monolithic—different platforms, each specialized and optimized to their task, work in tandem and share data and the results of their analyses.
 Starting this big data journey at the warehouse is a pragmatic approach, because they represent the largest managed data stores and are the central focus of an organization’s skills and experience in data integration, security, and governance.

 1 Industry analyst Curt Monash coined this term.
 For his discussion of poly-structured data, see http://www.dbms2.com/2011/05/15/what-to-do-about-unstructured-data.